 There's a trick for that, too.

 Whether you're looking for content ideas for your blog, your Substack (a newsletter that functions much like a blog), or even a company website, your own existing video content is a great place to start.
-In this article, I'll show you how to turn a YouTube video into a blog post in just a few steps.
+In this article, I'll show you how to convert video to text so you can turn any YouTube video into a blog post in just a few steps.

 Let's get started.